langjam/jam0001/asrp/README.md

 ## Objects

-Stickynotes is a Smalltalk-like language where everything is done through method calls.
+Stickynotes is a Smalltalk-like language where everything is done through method calls (but the syntax is closer to Python).
 Builtin functions like `print` can be thought of as calls to a global object `W`.
 So these two calls are equivalent.

     print("Hello world\n")
     W.print("Hello world\n")